Neural Embedded Mixed-Integer Optimization for Location-Routing Problems: Literature Review

 \subsection{Exact Methods}

-Exact methods for solving the CLRP aim to find provably optimal solutions but are generally limited to small and medium-sized (up to $100$ customers) instances due to their computational complexity.
+Exact methods for solving the CLRP aim to find provably optimal solutions but are generally limited to small and medium-sized instances due to their computational complexity.
 These methods typically employ techniques such as branch(-price)-and-cut.
-For example, \cite{berger2007location,akca2009branch} develop branch-and-price algorithms to solve variants of the LRP with additional constraints on the maximum length of each route and with capacity restrictions, respectively.
-Similarly, \cite{belenguer2011branch} propose a branch-and-cut method that uses binary variables to determine which facilities to open and which arcs to traverse using a vehicle flow formulation.
-A computational comparison of various vehicle flow formulations can be found in~\cite{contardo2013computational}, who find that three-index formulations can offer computational advantages over their two-index counterparts.
-In contrast to branch-and-cut methods, the work of \cite{baldacci2011exact} develops a set partitioning model and an exact solution strategy that incorporates lower bounds from solving a relaxed CLRP and the linear programming relaxation of a Multi-Depot Capacitated Vehicle Routing Problem (MDCVRP).
-Finally, a solution strategy that combines techniques from both two-index vehicle flow and set partitioning ideas is presented in~\cite{contardo2014exact}.
-Although all of these exact methods provide optimal solutions and valuable insights for small-to-medium sized CLRP instances, their high computational needs limit their ability to address large-scale problems.
+For example, \citet{berger2007location} and \citet{akca2009branch} develop branch-and-price algorithms to solve variants of the LRP with additional constraints on the maximum length of each route and with capacity restrictions, respectively.
+Similarly, \citet{belenguer2011branch} proposes a branch-and-cut method that uses binary variables to determine which facilities to open and which arcs to traverse using a vehicle flow formulation.
+A computational comparison of various vehicle flow formulations can be found in~\citet{contardo2013computational}, who find that three-index formulations can offer computational advantages over their two-index counterparts.
+In contrast to branch-and-cut methods, the work of \citet{baldacci2011exact} develops a set partitioning model and an exact solution strategy that incorporates lower bounds from solving a relaxed CLRP and the linear programming relaxation of a Multi-Depot Capacitated Vehicle Routing Problem (MDCVRP).
+Finally, a solution strategy that combines techniques from both two-index vehicle flow and set partitioning ideas is presented in~\citet{contardo2014exact}.
+More recently, \citet{liguori2023nonrobust} introduced strong knapsack cuts for the CLRP and related problems, extending the range of instances that can be solved exactly.
+Despite these advances, exact methods remain computationally demanding and are generally applicable only to small and medium-sized instances, making them unsuitable for large-scale problems.